Senior management structure

 Below shows the current organisational structure of the Service’s senior management team and outlines each persons area of responsibility.

-Simon is responsbile for: Service Redesign Programme (specfic delivery project), strategic planning cycle, strategic plan, IRMP, performance management, strategic risk management, programme and project management, external funding bids, audit and peer review, operational assessment.
+Simon is responsible for: Service Redesign Programme (specific delivery project), strategic planning cycle, strategic plan, IRMP, performance management, strategic risk management, programme and project management, external funding bids, audit and peer review, operational assessment.

 Martyn is responsible for: financial planning, finance process management, procurement, commissioning lead, pensions, insurance.

-Phil and Jason are responsible for: fire stations, resource disposition, retained support, interagency liaison, marine response, medical first response, specialist response, cross border response.
-Phil is responsible for the Service Control Centre.
+Dan and Simon are responsible for: fire stations, resource disposition, retained support, interagency liaison, marine response, medical first response, specialist response, cross border response.
+Matthew is responsible for the Service Control Centre.

 Public Safety South

-Nick and Allen are responsible for: community safety, business safety, commissioning of safety services, partnerships.
+Matthew and Nick are responsible for: community safety, business safety, commissioning of safety services, partnerships.

 Paul is responsible for: proactive security lead, transactional HR processes, fleet and equipment management, business continuity, operational assurance, joint workshops contract management.